eigentaylor/eigentaylor.github.io/_previews/2026-04-02-approval-only.md

       name: None
 toc:
   - name: Introduction
+  - name: The Taylor Criteria
+    subsections:
+      - name: Legitimacy
+      - name: Practicality
+      - name: Outcomes and the End of Vote Splitting
+      - name: Expressiveness
   - name: Conclusion
   - name: References
 ---

 ## Introduction

 I would say I am still rather new to the Electoral reform space.
 I've tried my best to catch up, read papers, and write about what I've found.
 When I first started writing about Approval voting, I initially said something along the lines that "anything is better than what we have now," which is a common sentiment among those new to the field.
-In particular, I supported Ranked Choice Voting (RCV) alongside Approval at the time, because it seemed like a clear improvement over FPTP.
+In particular, I supported Ranked Choice Voting (RCV) alongside Approval at the time, because both seemed like a clear improvement over Choose-one.
 See [this post](../ditch-rcv){:target="_blank"} where I realized the error of my ways.

 At this point now, I am quite convinced that Approval voting is the most practical fix for our democracy.
 In this post, I want to explain my personal philosophy and most important criteria for evaluating electoral systems, and why Approval voting is the only option that checks all the boxes.
+This is a snapshot in time of my current thoughts as of approximately April 2026.
+I am open to changing my mind.
+And if you aren't convinced by my reasons and the criteria that I value, then that's fine.
+But my framework is grounded in pure practicality, in our common goal of permanently ending Choose-one voting.

 We are in a critical moment right now.
-RCV is facing wide backlash, and is now banned in 19 states across the country.
+RCV is facing wide backlash, and is now banned in [19 states](https://ballotpedia.org/Ranked-choice_voting_(RCV)){:target="_blank"} across the country.
 Voters are increasingly skeptical of electoral reform, and I think we have *one* chance to pivot.
 If we make the wrong move now and rally behind a system that is too complex, too new, or insufficiently tested, and the voters reject it, then we may lose the opportunity to ever make meaningful electoral reform progress in the near future.
 The political capital and public trust required to push through reform is finite and waning.
 Let's not squander it on a system that may fail to gain public trust when we have a tested, simple, and provably legitimate option right in front of us: Approval voting.

 I am open to considering other systems in the future.
 If we get significant polarization diffusion, and greater trust from voters to use a more complex system like STAR or Condorcet methods, then I am open to revisiting those options as viable alternatives.
 But in this current moment, I can only say that I support "Approval today, [insert your preferred system for the future here] tomorrow."
-So long as that system is not RCV, however.
+[So long as that system is not RCV](../ditch-rcv){:target="_blank"}, however.
 Approval voting, I think, truly needs to be the bridge.

 ## The Taylor Criteria